QuantGen/BEDMatrix/README.md

 [![Travis-CI Build Status](https://travis-ci.org/QuantGen/BEDMatrix.svg?branch=master)](https://travis-ci.org/QuantGen/BEDMatrix)

-The BEDMatrix package provides a wrapper around [binary PED files](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed) (so-called BED files) that behaves just like a regular R matrix, but retrieves genotypes on demand without loading the entire BED file into memory.
-The goal is to support huge PED files, and to save time on initially reading in PED files into the R environment.
+BEDMatrix is an R package that provides a wrapper around [binary PED (also know as BED) files](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed), one of the genotype/phenotype file formats of [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/), the whole genome association analysis toolset.
+BEDMatrix objects are created in R by simply providing the path to a BED file and once created, they behave similarly to regular matrices with the advantage that genotypes are retrieved on demand without loading the entire file into memory.
+This allows handling of very large files with limited use of memory.
+Technically, a BEDMatrix is a memory-mapped matrix backed by a binary PED file.

 Example